Capital Gains Tax in India

 Profit on sale of the residential house (Section 54):

-If the house is sold for residential accommodation, if it is self-occupied or rented out, you can avail full exemption, provided:
+If the residential house property, whether it is self-occupied or rented out is sold, you can avail full exemption, provided:

 - The assessee must be an individual or Hindu Undivided Family.

-- The assessee has purchased a new house one year prior to the sale or two years after the sale of an original house or if he is constructing a new house within a period of 3 years after the sale of the original house.
+- The assessee has purchased a new house one year before the date of sale or two years after the date of sale of the original house or if he is constructing a new house, within 3 years from the date of sale of the original house.

-- If the amount is deposited in a bank under the Capital Gains 1988 account scheme.
+- If the amount is deposited in a bank under the Capital Gains Account Scheme, 1988.